Senior African American man receiving assistance with paperwork at home

 What does a geriatric care manager do?

-A geriatric care manager is a licensed healthcare professional who assesses your parent's medical, cognitive, functional, and social situation, develops a written care plan, coordinates between providers, manages crises, monitors ongoing care, and advises on facility placement when needed.
+A geriatric care manager assesses your parent's medical, cognitive, functional, and social situation, develops a written care plan, coordinates between providers, manages crises, monitors ongoing care, and advises on facility placement when needed.
 For long-distance families or complex situations, they serve as the professional point of contact on the ground.

 How much does a geriatric care manager cost?